cagnulein/QZCompanionNordictrackTreadmill/README.md

 -   Uninstall-QZ-Companion.bat (batch script used to uninstall/remove QZ
     Companion).

--   All other files (adb.exe, AdbWinApi.dll, tee.exe) are required for
-    the scripts.
-Do not delete them).
+-   All other files (adb.exe, AdbWinApi.dll, AdbWinUsbApi.dll, tee.exe) are required for the scripts.
+Do not delete them.

 **Troubleshooting**: